Ingeos/stock-logistics-barcode/stock_scanner/README.rst

     - pool : Pooler to the database
     - env : Environment used to execute the scenario (new API)
     - model : Pooler on the model configured on the scenario
-    - custom : Pooler on the custom values model
     - term : Recordset on the current scenario
     - context : Context used on the step
     - m or message : Last message sent by the hardware